MultiverseLearningProducts/swe/src/mod1/wk1/day2.md

 ## Lesson

-Auto generated code is all very well, but you also need to know how to build your own RESTful services.
+Auto generated code is all very well, but you also need to know how to build your own RESTful service.
 In this session we are going to build our service from the ground up and practice defining RESTful routes for ourselves.
 You will be integrating OpenAPI documentation using swagger.
 There are a few steps below to get you started.
 If you would like to build your server in another language like PHP or C# you are very welcome to do so.
 You might need to look online for instructions to perform the following steps for the framework you are using. i.e. for PHP you can use [Symfony](https://symfony.com/).

 ### Dependencies